dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2731: Supporting culture promotes community health and prosperity.
+### T2731: Supporting arts institutions benefits communities and society as a whole.

 |Support|
 |---|